 Definition: the volume of calls placed to phone support each day.
 You can then drill down into the category or reason for the call (which should be documented using definitions that are available) to understand how many calls are specifically related to online banking.

 This helps shed light on how online banking offerings are contributing to support costs and, more importantly, any changes over time.
-Your call centers might be seeing record-high call volume since many customers are using online banking for the first time.
+Your call centers might be seeing record-high call volume switch over to online banking for the first time as it becomes more common.
 It’s important to track volume continuously and work to deflect calls and preempt questions with in-app interventions as much as possible.

 Meet with your call center manager to find out what the most common questions are, and strategize in-app messages or tooltips that can answer those questions and prevent a customer from calling into the queue.
 If your online banking platform supports click-to-call or ticket creation within the app itself, you can measure how many tickets or calls are created from each page of your app and use that to explore possible solutions.